THE SCENT OF LILACS

 the bastardized standard.

-Taking the deal life handed her
+Taking the deal

 she hied herself off to a cow town